genejike/SKILL_DOCS/Github/Rotating_github_keys.md

   ```
   git remote set-url origin https://<username>:<token>@github.com/x/x.git
   ```
-  To persist it use
+- To persist it use
   ```
   git config --global credential.helper store
   ```
 - For fine grained tokens
-  - it will always prompt the username and password
+- It will always prompt the username and password
-  - the username is github name and password is the fine grained token
+- The username is github name eg  genejike and password is the fine grained token